Criminal Justice

 Class Program

 Identification and analysis of the diverse ethical issues encountered in the Criminal Justice System.
 Traditional ethical theories examined and applied to topics such as discretion, deadly physical force, misconduct, gratuities, authority and responsibility, affirmative action, civil disobedience, strikes, undercover operations, whistle blowing, and privacy.
-Prerequisite: CRJ 1010, ENGL 1010, and satisfactory completion of all reading placements.
+Prerequisite: CRJ 1010 and ENGL 1010.

 Semester Offered